pmmp/PocketMine-MP/.github/ISSUE_TEMPLATE.md

 ### OS and versions
 <!--- use the 'version' command in PocketMine-MP

 NOTE: LATEST is not a valid version.
 PocketMine version should include Jenkins build number and/or git commit hash.

-ALSO NOTE: NO support whatsoever will be provided for forks or spoons of PocketMine.
+NO support whatsoever will be provided for forks or spoons of PocketMine.
 Issues relating to non-official distributions will be closed as spam.
 Please send such issues to whoever is responsible for the fork or spoon you are using.

+Note that 32-bit platforms are no longer supported by PocketMine-MP and issues concerning 32-bit platforms will be closed.
 -->
 * PocketMine-MP:
 * PHP: